-The Company's financial assets recorded at fair value are categorized as follows:
+The Company's financial assets are recorded at fair value, using a three-level fair value hierarchy that prioritizes the inputs used to measure fair value.
+The three levels of inputs used to measure fair value are categorized as follows:

-- Level 1 Quoted prices for identical instruments in active markets. - Level 2 - Quoted prices for similar instruments in active markets; quoted prices for identical or similar instruments in markets that are not active; and model-derived valuations in which all significant inputs or significant value-drivers are observable in active markets. - Level 3 Model-derived valuations in which one or more significant inputs or significant value-drivers are unobservable.
+- Level 1 Quoted prices for identical instruments in active markets. - Level 2 Observable inputs other than quoted prices included within Level 1, including quoted prices for similar instruments in active markets; quoted prices for identical or similar instruments in markets that are not active; and model-derived valuations in which all significant inputs or significant value-drivers are observable in active markets. - Level 3 Model-derived valuations in which one or more significant inputs or significant value-drivers are unobservable.